jimmycgz/ansible-pull/README.md

 ### * Step 2: Install ansible on the node.

-Below lines will also install Python as default.
+Below lines installs Ansible to the Ubuntu VM, will also install Python as default.

 ```
 sudo apt-get install software-properties-common